Virginia school forfeits football game over racial slur post

 POQUOSON, Va.
 (AP) — A high school in Virginia has forfeited its upcoming football game against a rival after videos emerged of students making threats and racial slurs against their opponents.

-The Virginian-Pilot reports the videos show students from Poquoson High School threatening to beat people up from York County, who was supposed to by Poquoson’s opponent Friday.
+The Virginian-Pilot reports the videos show students from Poquoson High School threatening to beat people up from York County, who was supposed to be Poquoson’s opponent Friday.

 Superintendent Jennifer Parish confirmed some students in the videos are on the football team.
 She condemned the actions and said she decided Poquoson should forfeit the game for safety and to help students understand their behavior has consequences.